BerkayyKaya/question-answering-assistant/README.md

 - **LangChain:** To build the assistant logic and RAG integration.

+## Important Note Before You Begin
+**Please review these key requirements before setting up the project.**
+- **The LLM (Large Language Model) Demo** requires a personal Google API Key to function.
+You will need to obtain this key yourself.
+- **The SLM (Small Language Model) Demo runs locally** but needs to download a large model file (approximately 16 GB) on its first run.
+Please ensure you have sufficient disk space and SLM Demo's model requires **GPU at least 4GB VRAM**.
+If the system does not have a GPU, the model will run on the CPU and everything will be slower.

+If you wish to proceed, you can find the detailed setup instructions in the [About Initializing Project](#about-initializing-project) section below.

 ## About Initializing Project
 **To run this project on your local machine, follow the steps below.**